jonathf/numpoly/docs/user_guide.rst

     >>> expansion
     polynomial([1, q0, q1**2])

+Here :func:`numpoly.variable` creates to simple indeterminants, and the :func:`numpoly.polynomial` constructor joins an array of polynomials into a polynomial array, much like :func:`numpy.array` does for numerics in `numpy`_

 Another way to look at the polynomials is to keep the polynomial array as a single polynomial sum: A multivariate polynomial can in the case of ``numpoly`` be defined as: